DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-breeze.md

 ### User Migration

-Now that we have adjusted our synchronized attributes, we need to adjust the `users` database table migration.
+Now we have adjusted our synchronized attributes, we need to adjust the `users` database table migration.

-Similarly as above, we only need to change the `email` column to `username`:
+Similarly, as above, we only need to change the `email` column to `username`:

 **From**: